Mixolyde/blaseballstatus/README.md

 Crabs|     High| 70| 24|    5| C| <| <| <
 ```

+## Acknowledgements
+A huge thank you to:
+* The Game Band
+* The Blaseball community
+* The SIBR community
+* PlayoffStatus.com
+* Dart for being an awesome language!
+* Peanut plugin for Dart to auto deploy to gh-pages

 Created from templates made available by Stagehand under a BSD-style
 [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).